About Us Contact Shop

 Silas and I kind of have a thing for gondolas, so when we found out that Taipei had one, we made plans quickly.

-There are a few stops along the way, giving you the option to get off and explore the temple and paths.
-For only $8 per adult, this is such a great activity.
+There are a few stops along the way, giving you the option to get off and explore the temples and paths.
+Honestly, this is such a great outing to do when you visit Taipei for the first time, and will probably be one of the main highlights of your trip.

-Quick Note: The Taipei Zoo is also right next to the gondola.
-We never made it that trip, but we know it’s famous and something you might want to check out.
+Quick Note: The Taipei Zoo is also right next to the gondolas.
+We never made it that trip, but it might be something you’ll want to check out and do!

 Night Markets

 If you’re going to pick a place to stay, make sure it’s really close to a night market.
-They’re everywhere.
+They’re everywhere and so much fun.

 Some of the more well-known ones include the Shilin and Raohe Night Market.
 Shilin is the biggest since it also includes clothing and trinket shops, food stands, and games.
 However, we both preferred Raohe since we felt it had a better food selection.